NBEMS has released the City Intimation Slip for the Foreign Medical Graduates Examination 2026 June session on June 17, 2026.

 - Important exam day instructions from NBEMS

 You must carry a printed copy of the admit card along with a valid government-issued photo ID (Aadhaar, Passport, or PAN Card) on the exam day.
-Without the admit card, you will not be allowed to enter the exam centre.
+Without the admit card, you will not be allowed inside the exam centre under any circumstances.

 What to Carry on Exam Day